DevGrade-Dev/hacktitude.github.io/README.md

 ### Prerequisites

-Installations of latest stable versions of Git, Node.js and npm are required on your computer.
+Installations of latest stable versions of `Git`, `Node.js` and `npm` are required on your computer.
 You must also be proficient in working with the aforementioned technologies.

 ### Clone the project to your local computer